 Bedham is a remote wooded hamlet to the north of Fittleworth civil parish.
 It is partly in Fittleworth Parish and partly in Wisborough Green Parish, with a mixture of high Wealden ridge and deep valleys.

-Bedham Lane is an ancient roadway that leads from Hallelujah Corner in Fittleworth village, north through woodland, eventually passing the entrance to the small lane on the right, to Brinkwells.
-This is the cottage rented between 1917 and 1921, by Sir Edward Elgar that was sublet to him by artist Rex Vicat Cole (see Fittleworth and the Arts).
-Near Brinkwells is Spring Farm once home of Thomas Aylwin with his pony and trap, who used to collect Elgar from either Pulborough or (as it was then) Fittleworth Station.
-The studio used by both Elgar and Vicat Cole, originally in the garden at Brinkwells, is now in Wakestone Lane, Bedham; now a B&B much renovated and extended.
+Bedham Lane (aka ‘Road’), is an ancient route that leads from Hallelujah Corner in Fittleworth village, north through woodland, towards Wisborough Green, weaving in and out of Fittleworth Parish along Wakestone lane.
+A A small track off Bedham Lane leads to Brinkwells.
+This is the cottage rented between 1917 and 1921, by composer Sir Edward Elgar, that was sublet to him by artist Rex Vicat Cole (see Fittleworth Arts and Artists).
+Near Brinkwells is Spring Farm once home of farmer Thomas Aylwin with his pony and trap, who used to collect Elgar from either Pulborough or (as it was then) Fittleworth Station.
+The studio used by both Elgar and Vicat Cole, originally in the garden at Brinkwells, is now in Wakestone Lane, Bedham, renovated and extended.

-There are a number of references to archaeological finds and the Mitford associations on the Fittleworth DVD and Resource Archive.
-The parish includes part of Flexham Woods and part of The Mens ancient woodland, with its lisings that includes a Site of Special Scientific Interest ref:-
+There are a number of references to archaeological finds and the Mitford associations on the Fittleworth DVD and in the village Archive.
+The parish includes part of Flexham Woods and part of The Mens ancient woodland, a Site of Special Scientific Interest.